chucks13/apple2arduino/readme.txt

 press a key.
 This will read the disk in clocks and send them to the PC.
 When the Apple is done, it will beep 3 times, and print a hex value.
 This is the logical 'OR' or all the secor read results.
 If it is 00, then the disk read correctly.
+At this point, the tool starts over again and prints the '?'

 on the PC: